mason-chan/thockit/README.md

 ## Purpose

-I created this project based on my interest in custom mechanical keyboards.
+I created this project following a tutorial based on my interest in custom mechanical keyboards.
 At the beginning of my custom keyboard journey, I would often find myself on Reddit reading posts and comments to gain more knowledge regarding everything related to custom mechanical keyboards.
 I would often browse the r/MechanicalKeyboards subreddit or keep up to date with the latest products in r/MechGroupBuys.
 So I thought it would be a great project idea to recreate Reddit and its core functionality.

 ## Details